 Perhaps a small, unintended bit of brilliance.
 When the Red Skull gets taken into the Bifrost, the effects almost make it look like he is getting burned.
 In addition, he gets taken away, rather than dying like the rest of HYDRA.
 In Greek mythology, the only way to keep a hydra's head from regrowing is to burn the stump after cutting the head off.
 Also, the last head of the hydra is immortal, and most myths state that it is pinned under a boulder to deal with that.
 Maybe not the exact same thing as transporting it to a different realm, but kind of an interesting connection.

-I had an odd thought upon re-watching the film - Rogers rejects the team Phillips wants to assemble in favor of asking the POWs he rescued to return to the front.
+Rogers rejects the team Phillips wants to assemble in favor of asking the POWs he rescued to return to the front.
 Not only did he see them in action and approve of their tenacity, but he would have compared them subconsciously to the men he was at the Project with.
-Playing that out in my mind gave me this; there was a way besides Cutting the Knot to get that flag off the flagpole - they could have helped each other.
+There was a way besides Cutting the Knot to get that flag off the flagpole - they could have helped each other.
 Brawny guys like Dugan on the bottom.
 Mid-sized guys further up, bracing themselves against the flagpole.
 Rogers, the "ninety-pound asthmatic" determinedly crawling up the pile to retrieve the flag.
 "Whoever brings me that flag gets a free ride back to base!"
 No reason it couldn't have been everyone presenting him with the flag, and refusing to abandon the others.
 Instead they were yanking each other off the flagpole like crabs in an open bucket.THAT is why he wanted those weirdos - they worked together almost instinctively despite not only being from different units, but different countries.

 Why is Bucky alone in no wearing any special Stark-designed battledress, opting instead for a peacoat, aside from paying homage to the comics?
 It is because since Brubaker's overhaul of the character, Bucky is the Invaders' point man and scout.
 He was possibly required often to scout ahead, dressed civilian-ish, to gather intel.